 Concerts at Teatro Marcello: I have written about how Teatro Marcello is one of my favorite smaller monuments in Rome because it is free to visit and such an interesting example of how the history of the city has slowly woven itself together over the centuries.
 Many of the summer concerts feature classical piano music.
 A full list (updated seasonally) is available here.
 Make sure that the concert specifies it will take place in “Parco Archeologico del Teatro Marcello” in order to sure it is outside.

-Movies in the Piazza: It used to be that throughout June and July, Piazza San Cosimato was transformed into an open-air cinema in the heart of Trastevere.
-The San Cosimato market still takes place during the day, but sadly the projector that used to come to life after dark has now been moved.
-While 2018 brings new locations in Ostia and Tor Sapienza.
-There is still a Trastevere location as well – inside Liceo J.F.
-Kennedy on Via Dandolo, 106.
-You will have to be there early if you want to snag a seat, but maybe people also bring their own chairs or blankets to set up along the edge of the piazza.
+Movies in the Piazza: The local Trastevere highlight in June and July, Piazza is at San Cosimato – where the square is transformed into an open-air cinema in the heart of Rome neighborhood.
+The San Cosimato market still takes place during the day, but the projector is what comes to life after dark.
+You will have to be there early if you want to snag a free seat, but many people also bring their own chairs or blankets to set up along the edge of the piazza.
 A full schedule is available here.

 Roma Incontra Il Mondo: A series of cultural and musical events take over Rome’s second largest park every summer.
-Set next to the laghetto in Villa Ada, Roma Incontra Il Mondo always has an interesting lineup of contemporary theater and concerts on an outdoor stage throughout July and running into early August.
+Set next to the laghetto in Villa Ada, Roma Incontra Il Mondo always has an interesting lineup of contemporary theater and concerts on an outdoor stage seven days a week, throughout July and running into early August.
 A full program is available here.

 Estate Romana: From mid-June to the first days of August, the banks of the Tiber river become host to pop-up shops, bars, and restaurants.
 Though hardly glamours, Rome’s river bars have a decidedly novel appeal.
 The best are usually located on Tiber Island, where an outdoor cinema screens movies after dark.